top of page

 Rock & Robots

 Rock & Robots is a monthly hybrid gig/robot combat night at The Others in Stoke Newington, London.
-Taking place on the second Sunday of each month, each night has a slightly different musical vibe but the same core theme of "watch the pros, then have a go yourself" - cheer on professional roboteers and then drive their robots in the arena, then witness some indie talent and have some stage time in the post-gig open mic/jam.
+Taking place on the second Sunday of each month, each night has a slightly different musical vibe but the same core theme of "watch the pros, then have a go" - cheer on professional roboteers and then drive their robots in the arena, then witness some indie talent, then rock out with us in the after-party

 Rock and Robots logo.png